Program: Pilbara Environmental Offsets Fund

 Aim

-The fund aims to deliver environmental offsets in the Pilbara through a strategic landscape-scale approach, building on regional programs including ranger groups, so that environmental offset outcomes are greater than the sum of individual offset contributions.
+The Pilbara Environmental Offsets Fund (PEOF) aims to deliver environmental offsets through a strategic landscape-scale approach.
+The approach builds on Pilbara regional programs including ranger groups, so that environmental offset outcomes are greater than the sum of individual offset contributions.

-Environmental offsets are actions that provide environmental benefits which counterbalance the significant residual environmental impacts or risks of a project or activity that remain after mitigation (including rehabilitation).
+Environmental offsets are actions that are intented to improve environmental outcomes.
+They counterbalance the significant residual environmental impacts or risks of a project or activity that remain after avoidance and mitigation (including rehabilitation).
 Offsets are usually undertaken outside of the mining activity area.

-The fund combines money from individual offset payments required under Part IV of the Environmental Protection Act 1986 (EP Act), and contributions required under Part 9 or 10 of the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+PEOF combines money from individual offset payments required under Part IV of the Environmental Protection Act 1986 (EP Act) and contributions required under Part 9 or 10 of the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 The Pilbara bioregion